TypeCellOS/TypeCell/README.md

 </p>

 <p align="center">
-Welcome to TypeCell!
+Welcome to TypeCell (old version)!
 An open source live programming environment.
 Together, we want to make it a lot easier to build software, and ultimately to understand, build and share knowledge.
 </p>

 <p align="center">